CravingCrates/AnkiCollab-Plugin/getting_started_subscriber.md

 This page tells the maintainer what exactly was changed and why.

 From here, they can approve or reject your suggestion.
-If approved, everyone subscribed to this deck will receive an update with your change.
+If approved, everyone who subscribed to this deck will receive an update with your change.

 You are now ready to go into the AnkiCollab world and improve decks! 👍